American Airlines Group (AAL) Last Update 3/19/26

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE

-Below are key drivers for American Airlines that present opportunities for upside or downside to the current Trefis price estimate.
+Below are key drivers of American Airlines' value that present opportunities for upside or downside to the current Trefis price estimate:

 BUSINESS SUMMARY